-This function is responsible for the governance, oversight, support and conduct of some services related to industrial safety.
-The safety of all personnel is important.
-Additionally, many external stakeholders will consider your site's industrial safety performance as indicative of your site's nuclear safety performance.
+Finally, many external stakeholders will consider your site's industrial health and safety performance as indicative of your site's nuclear safety performance.
 This is appropriate (see the discussion of this topic in Section C of the roadmap).

-- Define an organisational structure for the H&S function. - Begin your staffing effort by selecting and hiring highly skilled and experienced personnel.
-Where nuclear experienced staff are unavailable, hire expertise from analogous industries such as conventional power plants, oil and gas, and mining. - Leverage experienced personnel to define process and program standards. - Hire experienced personnel to be mentors for the development of inexperienced staff.
-Hire inexperienced personnel only when adequate mentoring capability is available. - Hire expertise in the following areas of concentration: working at heights, confined space, behaviour-based safety, heat stress, hazardous materials, lifting and rigging and electrical safety.
+- Define an organizational structure for the H&S function, ensuring that the CNO is the position ultimately responsible for the health and safety of all staff. - Begin your staffing effort by selecting and hiring highly skilled and experienced personnel.
+Where nuclear experienced staff are unavailable, hire expertise from analogous industries such as conventional power plants, oil and gas, and mining.
+Ideally with experience in similar regulatory structures - Leverage experienced personnel to define process and program standards. - Hire experienced personnel to be mentors for the development of inexperienced staff.
+Hire inexperienced personnel only when adequate mentoring capability is available. - Hire expertise in the following areas of concentration: working at heights, confined space, behavior-based safety, heat stress, hazardous materials, lifting and rigging and electrical safety.
 No one person can be an expert in all areas, so hiring a team with collective knowledge addressing all areas is important. - Hire H&S early to stay ahead of rapidly increasing workload and work intensity level. - Develop guidance for the efforts of mentors to develop junior personnel.

-- Implement baseline processes for operational plant use early by leveraging the commissioning team.
+Implement baseline processes for operational plant use early by leveraging the commissioning team.
 Their use can help test H&S process and program documents and help accelerate the transition from construction to operation.
-Ideally, implement these procedures in support of cold and hot functional testing. - Ensure alignment with leadership and contract partners on the scope and schedule for H&S process and program implementation. - Establish distribution points within the plant and shops for personal protection equipment (PPE) and other safety equipment.
-Consider use of PPE vending machines within the plant to control withdrawal and signal restocking needs. - Identify a procurement coordinator within H&S to facilitate the ordering, obtaining and stocking of in-plant distribution centres for PPE and other safety-related consumables. - Leverage an observation and coaching program to monitor employee behaviours and identify gaps in H&S rule compliance.
+Ideally, implement these procedures in support of cold and hot functional testing.

+- Ensure alignment with leadership and contract partners on the scope and schedule for H&S process and program implementation. - Establish distribution points within the plant and shops for personal protective equipment (PPE) and other safety equipment.
+Easy access to this resource is essential. - Identify a procurement coordinator within H&S to facilitate the ordering, obtaining, and stocking of in-plant distribution centres for PPE and other safety-related consumables. - Leverage an observation and coaching program to monitor employee behaviors and identify gaps in H&S rule compliance.
 Identify areas where reinforcement is required.

-• Prior to the start of procedure development, determine which safety regulations and standards are applicable.
-Also determine the targeted level of procedure use (i.e. reference, information or continuous use).
+- Prior to the start of procedure development, determine which safety regulations and standards are applicable.
+Also determine the targeted level of procedure use (i.e., reference, information, or continuous use).
 Keep procedures simple with clearly defined expectations.
-Limit expectations to the regulations; making procedural requirements too complex will complicate implementation.

-- Develop H&S procedures in parallel with training lesson plan development.
+Limit expectations to the regulations; making procedural requirements too complex will complicate implementation. - Develop H&S procedures in parallel with training lesson plan development.
 Use the final version of an H&S procedure to finalize the associated training needs analysis.
-Do not wait for final completion of the procedure before starting the training development. - Produce simple to use, paper-based procedures to back up computer-based procedures. - Carefully review the scope of organisational procedures to verify that procedures have not been duplicated (e.g. excavation, hazardous materials, color-coding systems, clearance and tagging). - Ensure that all necessary stakeholders are part of the review process of H&S procedures, and address comments and concerns in a timely manner and prior to approval. - Use staff compliance with H&S rules as reinforcement of the more general principle of procedure adherence.
+Do not wait for final completion of the procedure before starting the training development. - Produce simple to use, paper-based procedures to back up computer-based procedures. - Carefully review the scope of organizational procedures to verify that procedures have not been duplicated (e.g., excavation, hazardous materials, color-coding systems, clearance and tagging). - Ensure that all necessary stakeholders are part of the review process of H&S procedures, and address comments and concerns in a timely manner and prior to approval. - Use staff compliance with H&S rules as reinforcement of the more general principle of procedure adherence. - Ensure that all work execution plans are reviewed by relevant Plant H&S personnel.